 Walmart includes lifetime balance and rotation every 7,500 miles and 50-mile lug re-torques with the installation.
 For $10 more per tire ($25 per tire total), you can also get the road hazard protection warranty that covers flat repairs and eligible replacements.

-Coming in last for services and aftercare, Discount Tire Direct offers a 30-day return policy on unused tires that you aren’t satisfied with.
+Coming in last for services and aftercare, Discount Tire Direct and Tire Rack each offer a 30-day return policy on unused tires that you aren’t satisfied with.
 Beyond the return policy, tires are covered by the standard manufacturer’s warranty which includes workmanship and material defects.
 Warranty lengths vary by manufacturer.

 A Closer Look at the Best Places To Buy Cheap Tires

 Based on my research into the total cost of tires and installation as well as included services, here are the top five places to consider making your purchase:

 You can choose from a huge selection of brands including Firestone, Michelin, Cooper, Goodyear, and BFGoodrich.
 Plus, you can shop online or in-store.

 According to Consumer Reports, Walmart’s sales, service and installation quality earn average ratings, though customers agree that the installation time is longer than average and there’s a substantial lack of free perks.
 Still, it can be a great place to purchase cheap tires.

 Compared to the other retailers on this list, here are a few of the biggest benefits and drawbacks to keep in mind if you’re thinking about buying tires from Walmart.